 A handful of deaths have been reported from Bourbon, Heartland, and Powassan viruses.

 Q. What is the Bourbon virus?

 A. The Bourbon virus is likely spread through the bite of a lone star tick or an insect, the CDC says.
 A handful of cases of the virus have been reported in the Midwest and South, including some that have resulted in death.
 Symptoms of the virus can include rash, fever, nausea, body aches, tiredness, headache, and vomiting.
 There is no cure for an infection.
 Treatment may include IV fluids and pain medications.

 Q. What is the Heartland virus?

 A. The Heartland virus is caused by the lone star tick.
-As of July 2017, 30 cases have been reported in the Midwest and South, a few of which resulted in death.
+As of September 2018, more than 40 cases have been reported in the Midwest and South, a few of which resulted in death.
 Symptoms may include fever, headaches, fatigue, muscle aches, and diarrhea.
 There are no vaccines to prevent this virus or medications to treat it.

 Q. What are seed ticks?

 A. The phrase "seed ticks" refers to tick larvae.
 The larvae look like poppy seeds on your skin.
 Even at this young stage, they can still bite.
 The bites are commonly painless.
 The ticks can crawl up your body under clothing and bite you in places that are hard to see.